 Challenges

-• Stringent Regulatory Approvals: The congenital anomalies treatment market growth and adoption are largely hindered by the rigorous approval and regulatory norms before drug and product launch.
+• Stringent Regulatory Approvals: The market growth and adoption are largely hindered by the rigorous approval and regulatory norms before drug and product launch in the congenital anomalies treatment market.
 The high cost of research, development & deployment has led to high CapEx requirements.
-Clinical trials, followed by strict approvals are cost-intensive, making it a challenge for smaller players to gain a competitive edge.
+Clinical trials, followed by strict approvals, are cost-intensive, making it a challenge for smaller players to gain a competitive edge.
+Furthermore, the approval process's time span being long can hold up the introduction of innovative treatments and affect market dynamism.
+The regulatory complexities lead to further costs for the end consumer, limiting accessibility and adoption in emerging markets.

 Congenital Anomalies Treatment Market Size and Forecast: